 Also use before or after work to catch-up with colleagues about non-related work stuff (ahhh, work bantz and all that).
 This could be through weekly catch-ups over a video call for example.
 Understanding your colleagues on a more personal level, rather than just professionally will build comradery, improving relations and efficiency when working with one another.

 How’d we do?
-We certainly hope that these 5 tips will help you switch off from work and unwind.
+We certainly hope that these 5 tips on how to switch off from work will help you unwind after work.
 Your mental wellbeing is so important and creating a healthy work life balance is a big step towards improving your happiness.
 We know it’s not always easy but please try and be kind to yourself and understand that there is more to life than work!